 All distances along the Gulf Intracoastal Waterway are given in statute miles unless otherwise noted.
 Statute miles are used in order to conform to the distances shown on the small craft charts typically used along this route.

 Like the AICW, the portion of the GICW between Punta Rassa, FL and Anclote Key, FL is measured based on increasing mileage from MM "0.0."
 Unlike the AICW, mileage on the remainder of the GICW is measured east (EHL) or west (WHL) of Harvey Lock (MM "0.0") which is located very near New Orleans, LA.

 The Federal Project Depth for the GICW between MM "0.0" and MM "150.0" is 9 feet.
 The remainder of the GICW provides for a least depth of 12 feet.

 DO NOT confuse "Project Depth" with "Controlling Depth" or for that matter with the actual depth of the water that is available at the time of your transit.

 Controlling depths and Project Depths are printed on most charts where an improved channel is shown.
 They are also published periodically in the Local Notice to Mariners.

 While every effort is made to maintain the project depth, the actual controlling depths in the channels may vary due to shoaling reducing the available water depth until maintenance dredging can be accomplished.

 All operating bridges along the Gulf Intracoastal Waterway guard either VHF Channel 09 or 13.

-All locks on the GICW guard either VHF Channel 13 or 14.
+All locks on the GIWW guard either VHF Channel 13 or 14.